goobers692s/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 In fewer than 200 words: This quote highlights that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential misdirection from more pressing issues.
 It suggests that before optimizing, programmers should first ensure their code is correct, clear, and functional.
 Only after identifying genuine performance bottlenecks through profiling or testing should they engage in targeted optimizations.
 This principle reminds us to strike a balance between writing efficient code and keeping it maintainable and understandable.

+# 2024-01-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of avoiding the unnecessary obsession with optimizing code before it's due, which can lead to complex and hard-to-maintain systems.
+It reminds programmers to prioritize clarity and functionality initially and optimize later, based on actual performance data.